 - Tracking Tasks

-This isn’t designed as a guide on how should you work its information on my journey, and maybe you will find something useful for yours.
+I haven’t written this as a guide on how you should work, its information on my journey, and maybe you will find something useful for yours.

 Keeping on task

-When I first started looking at improving my productivity and output, I researched what the prominent people were doing and scanned over blogs.
-Didn’t have any real cookie-cutter takeaways, more everyone has their way you need to find what works for you.
-One thing that did stick in my mind was a technique called Pomodoro, have a read of that post, but the short version is below.
+When I first started looking at improving my productivity and output, I researched what the prominent people were doing.
+I didn’t have any real cookie-cutter takeaways; more everyone has their way, and you need to find what works for you.
+One thing that did stick in my mind was a technique called Pomodoro, do have a read of that post, but the short version is below.